Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-An intimate relationship is built on the ability to share feelings.
+An intimate relationship is built on the ability to share feelings, honestly and openly in a supportive environment.
 This can be a problem for people who have found out that they have a heart problem.
-The stress and worry of your heart problem can upset this closeness, which is normal.
-It can even cause sexual problems that weren’t there before.
+It is normal for the stress and worry of your heart problem to upset this closeness.
+It can even cause sexual problems or tension that didn't previously exist.
 Ask your doctor when it is appropriate for you to resume sexual activity.
 Talking honestly with your partner is the first step to rebuilding intimacy.
 The tips below can help you get started.

 Choose a time and a place when you are both relaxed.